China – Basic Ice Climbing Course + Mt Siguniang Dafeng Climb

-You will need thermal base layers, a fleece jacket, a down jacket, a outer shell jacket, outer shell pants, a pair of waterproof and warm gloves.
-A down sleeping bag is also needed and included in the package.
+You will need thermal base layers, a fleece jacket, a down jacket, an outer shell jacket, outer shell pants, a pair of waterproof gloves and warm gloves.
+A down sleeping bag is also needed for DaFeng and provided.

 Ice climbing gear (provided): Harness, ice axe, helmet, crampons and double boots.

 A packing list will be provided to all our participants.
 Please refer to our Resource Centre page to learn about the layering system and choose the right gear/equipment for your trek.

-This Basic Ice Climbing Course and Dafeng Trek is a collaboration with Incredible Journeys.
+This Basic Ice Climbing Course and DaFeng Climb is a collaboration with Incredible Journeys.